-The maximum award for 2014-2015 is \$6080.00.
+The maximum award for 2012-2013 is \$6080.00.
 The Texas B-On-Time Loan is available to all Texas Grant eligible students.
-The loan carries a zero percent interest rate and the loan will be forgiven if the student graduates within four years with at least a 3.0 GPA.
+The loan carries a zero percent interest rate and the loan will be forgiven if the student graduates within fours years of matriculation and graduates with at least a 3.0 GPA.
 Funds are limited and will be awarded on a first come first serve basis.